EN

 7. Disputing entries — deadline and procedure

 Every running-account entry may be disputed with written reasoned justification within 30 days from the entry date, via the contractual channel (cl.
 26).
 After 30 days without dispute, the entry is tacitly accepted for all legal purposes — enforceable, opposable, definitively integrated.
-Continuous practice since 2019: 84+ monthly settlements accepted, matching invoice-receipts issued.
+Continuous practice since 24 May 2019: multiple monthly settlements accepted, matching invoice-receipts issued.

 8. Tolerance and non-waiver (cl.
 22)